-Senator Al Franken was born on May 21, 1951, and grew up in St. Louis Park, Minnesota.
+U.S. Senator Al Franken was born on May 21, 1951, and grew up in St. Louis Park, Minnesota.
 In 1973, he graduated from Harvard, where he met his wife Franni.
 They've been married for 38 years, and have two grown children, Thomasin and Joe.
-Senator Franken has one grandchild, Joe, born to Thomasin and her husband Brody in May 2013.
+The couple's first grandchild, Joe, was born to Thomasin and her husband Brody in May 2013.
 Before running for the Senate, Al spent 37 years as a comedy writer, author, and radio talk show host and has taken part in seven USO tours, visiting our troops overseas in Germany, Bosnia, Kosovo, and Uzbekistan-as well as visiting Iraq, Afghanistan, and Kuwait four times.

-In 2008, Al was elected to the Senate as a member of the DFL (Democratic-Farmer-Labor) Party from Minnesota.
-He currently sits on the Health, Education, Labor, and Pension (HELP) Committee; the Judiciary Committee; the Energy and Natural Resources Committee, and the Committee on Indian Affairs.
+First elected to the Senate in 2008, and re-elected in 2014, he currently sits on the Health, Education, Labor, and Pensions (HELP) Committee; the Judiciary Committee; the Energy and Natural Resources Committee, and the Committee on Indian Affairs.

 Getting Things Done for Minnesota